cpske/ISP/index.md

 </td>
 <td markdown="span">
 How to package and deploy a web application.
-Manage dependencies and isolate apps in containers.
+Manage dependencies and isolate applications in containers.
 </td>
 </tr>
 </table>